Giving-What-We-Can/givingwhatwecan-org-static/src/content/pages/get-involved/bequests.md

 slug: get-involved/bequests
 date: '2015-09-04'
 time: '01:55pm'
-updatedDate: '2015-09-04'
+updatedDate: '2015-09-23'
 updatedTime: '01:55pm'
 ---
 ![](https://lh4.googleusercontent.com/2B88ADug0phNLbDsIItnjAOFhky3MFvD4HcRbK6szZdciYthyfqNFb9vDwp0DP_jb9LYpmpPIl9ZTI-tjC4Fo1MbflCt1Re-ap3GUY1_kOlWBgpxBzLgA0VCps5kb5TPl-E9Bm09)

 [Image Credit: Flickr Creative Commons / Bob Jenkin](https://www.flickr.com/photos/bobjenkin/17011898249)

 We are regularly contacted by people who would like to leave money to effective charities after they die.
 Leaving money in your estate is a wonderful way to maintain giving as part of your legacy.

-Depending on your circumstances, it may also provide you with beneficial inheritance tax treatment.
+Depending on your circumstances, a bequest may also provide you with beneficial inheritance tax treatment.
+Please have a read of [this post on the potential to quadruple your charitable donations at almost no cost to your beneficiaries](https://www.givingwhatwecan.org/blog/2015-09-14/smart-legacy-giving) for further information.

 Giving What We Can can help fulfil your wishes to give, either as the direct beneficiary of a bequest, or by disbursing money amongst our top charities [through our Trust](https://www.givingwhatwecan.org/giving-what-we-can-trust-faqs) .